cmoog/vscode-sql-notebook/README.md

 - Open any `.sql` file as a Notebook.
 - Execute query blocks in the Notebook UI and view output.
-- Configure database connections in the SQL Notebook sidepanel.
+- Configure database connections in the SQL Notebook side-panel.
 - Supports MySQL, PostgreSQL, SQLite, and MSSQL (OracleDB support coming soon).
-- (unstable) Built-in typed autocomplete with an embedded language server.
+- (unstable) Built-in typed auto-complete with an embedded language server.

 ## Usage

 Open any `.sql` file with the `Open With` menu option.
 Then, select the `SQL Notebook` format.
-Configure database connections in the SQL Notebook sidepanel.
+Configure database connections in the SQL Notebook side-panel.

 ![Screen Shot 2021-12-30 at 1 30 29 PM](https://user-images.githubusercontent.com/7585078/147782921-78dca657-6737-4055-af46-c019e9df4ea3.png)